cloudfoundry/diego-notes/README.md

 The BBS stores the ActualLRP under `/v1/actual/:process_guid/:index/instance`

 When it is evacuating, the BBS stores the ActualLRP under `/v1/actual/:process_guid/:index/evacuating`.
 Only during evacuation is it possible/legal for (at most) 2 ActualLRPs to run at a given index.

+Indices are in the range `0..N-1` where `N` is the number of desired instances specified in the DesiredLRP.

 Here is the ActualLRP state machine: